denostack/universal-decorator/README.md

 - **universal-decorator**: `getMetadata("key", Target, { name: "methodName", static: false })`

 This library consciously adopts the `{ name, static }` structure to be forwards-compatible with the context object provided by standard decorators.
-Unlike `reflect-metadata`, `getOwnMetadata` is not strictly separated; instead, metadata resolution follows the prototype chain (inheritance) by default, as per the proposal.
+Metadata resolution follows the prototype chain (inheritance) by default, as per the proposal, but you can also access own metadata using `getOwnMetadata`.

 ## References